gboehl/pydsge/README.rst

 Parser
 ------

 The parser originally was a fork of Ed Herbst's fork from Pablo Winant's (excellent) package **dolo**.
-This version seemed slightly easier to adjust in order to obtain the matrices I need than in the up-to-date and more advanced version of dolo.

 See https://github.com/EconForge/dolo and https://github.com/eph.